jaredwray/fumanchu/README.md

 Because of the complexity in the legacy helpers library we have moved to exporting the libraries and a helper function to make it easier to use.
 Here are the exports:

 - `handlebars` - This is an instance of handlebars library without any helpers.
 It is the same as calling `Handlebars.create()`
 - `helpers` - This is a function that takes an object with a `handlebars` key and adds all the helpers to the handlebars instance.
-This is the same as calling `helpers({ handlebars: handlebars })`
+This is the same as calling `helpers({ handlebars: handlebars }, { ..options })`
 - `createHandlebars` - This is an async function that returns a handlebars instance with all the helpers added.
-This is the same as calling `helpers({ handlebars: handlebars })` but async.
+This is the same as calling `helpers({ handlebars: handlebars }, { ..options })` but async.
 - `Handlebars` - This is the handlebars library itself.
 It is the same as calling `require('handlebars')`

 Please see the examples below for how to use the library.